devzone-creator/pdfMe/README.md

 ## 🚀 Overview

-**pdfMe** is an open-source, developer-friendly platform for converting documents between formats (PDF, DOCX, TXT, Images, and more).
+**file frenzy** is an open-source, developer-friendly platform for converting documents between formats (PDF, DOCX, TXT, Images, and more).
 It leverages both Node.js and Python for robust, in-memory conversions, supporting a wide range of document workflows.

 link: https://filefrenzy.onrender.com
 ---

-## ❓ What is pdfMe?
+## ❓ What is file frenzy?

 pdfMe is a flexible, extensible document conversion tool built for: